 Robert Clutton (1932-2016) lived in Ajijic from about 1959 to 1961.
 His time in Mexico introduced him to the pantheon of ancient Aztec and Maya gods which so strongly influenced much of his later art.
 He revisited Ajijic several times after this initial extended stay in the village.

-“Bob” Clutton, “Roberto” to his Mexican friends, was born in Wales on 5 June 1932 and passed away in San Francisco earlier this year, on 15 August 2016 at the age of 84.
+“Bob” Clutton, “Roberto” to his Mexican friends, was born in England on 5 June 1932, brought up in Wales, and passed away in San Francisco on 15 August 2016 at the age of 84.

 Former Ajijic gallery owner Katherine Goodridge Ingram remembers Bob Clutton as a lovely man, who was well-liked by everyone in the community.
-Clutton became increasingly fascinated by the “gods of ancient Mexico” and images of these gods became a frequent theme in his later paintings.
+During his time in Mexico, Clutton became increasingly fascinated by the “gods of ancient Mexico” and images of these gods became a frequent theme in his later paintings.

 In 1988, Clutton designed the poster for the 1988 Haight Ashbury Street Fair.
 He enjoyed social events, garden parties and dinners and surrounded himself with creative people, making for lively and entertaining discussions.
 In his final years, Clutton was active as an artist at the San Francisco Senior Center.